 IRB Documentation.
 This is only required if the applicant is planning to conduct interviews or surveys (please see the next section).

 Recommendation Letter.
 The student’s Senior Colloquium instructor should provide a brief recommendation letter that addresses his or her assessment of the student’s planned research; any reservations the faculty member may have about the research, the project scope and/or ambition; and their overall impressions of the student and their ability to complete the proposed research in a thorough, timely, and thoughtful manner.
 The instructor’s opinion of how crucial the planned research is to the success of the thesis overall would also be welcomed.
-For projects that will be taking place overseas, the faculty member may also wish to include their impressions of whether the student will be a responsible ambassador of GLS abroad.
-As an alternative to writing a recommendation from scratch, faculty may opt instead to complete the “Faculty Recommendation for Dean’s Global Research Grant” Google Form, available from Academic Affairs.
+As an alternative to writing a recommendation from scratch, faculty may opt instead to complete the “Faculty Recommendation for Dean’s Global Research Grant” Google Form, which faculty may request a copy of by emailing email@example.com.

 Students may email the DGRG administrators at firstname.lastname@example.org to verify that a recommendation was submitted.
 Supplemental letters in addition to the Colloquium Instructor’s letter will not be accepted.

-Students are responsible for ensuring that their application is detailed and complete at the time of submission, for submitting the application by the deadline, and for following up with their colloquium instructor about the required recommendation letter.
-Students will not be able to edit or change their application after submission.
-Applications containing project proposals that the Faculty Committee deems too vague to evaluate, or which are missing one or more application components by the deadline, will be disqualified from consideration.
+Students are responsible for ensuring that their application is detailed and complete at the time of submission, for submitting the application at least four full weeks in advance of the intended research, and for following up with their colloquium instructor about the required recommendation letter.
+Applications containing project proposals that Academic Affairs deems too vague to evaluate, or which are missing one or more application components, will be disqualified from consideration.

-Projects that involve conducting interviews or surveys must comply with federal regulations governing human subjects research; in some cases, this may require applying to NYU's Institutional Review Board (IRB) for approval.
+Projects that involve conducting interviews or surveys--whether virtual or in person--must comply with federal regulations governing human subjects research; in some cases, this may require applying to NYU’s Institutional Review Board (IRB) for approval.
 All applicants for a grant who are conducting interviews or surveys MUST attach evidence of compliance with human subjects research regulations.
 This may take the form of one of the following:

 - A completed “Checklist for Determining Whether a Project Involves Human Subjects Research,” which may be downloaded from the IRB website here.
 As a first step, all students who are conducting interviews or surveys should complete this form in consultation with their thesis adviser.
 The form provides a series of yes/no questions which allows you to determine whether your planned uses of interviews and surveys may constitute human subjects research.
 If your research is NOT human subjects research, you and your thesis adviser should sign the form.
 Please scan the fully signed document, attach a scan of the document to your Grant application, and keep the original for your personal records.
 You should fill out the form as carefully as possible; any application that should have gone through the IRB approval process but did not will be disqualified.
 You may only attach this document if the form shows that your research does NOT constitute human subjects research.